 Each LWDA is responsible for conducting quarterly statistical or other quantifiable analysis to determine whether statistically significant variances appear to exist that would indicate an adverse impact on a protected population.
-The LWDAs submit quarterly reports to the State Office of Equal Opportunity (OEO) as attestation that the reviews have been completed.
+The LWDAs submit quarterly reports to DEW's Office of Equal Opportunity (OEO) as attestation that the reviews have been completed.

 B. Discrimination complaints are logged and reviewed by the State-Level EO Officer.
-If not related to WIOA or DEW, they are referred to the South Carolina Human Affairs Commission, the state agency authorized for this purpose.
+If not related to WIOA or DEW, complainants are referred to the South Carolina Human Affairs Commission, the state agency authorized for this purpose.
 LWDAs do not investigate complaints of discrimination.
-The State's procedures for handling complaints of discrimination were transmitted via State Instruction Number WIOA 16-15.
-The Equal Opportunity Complaint Information Form is available through the Equal Opportunity tab on the DEW website and on the Legal page of the SC Works website.
+The State's procedures for handling complaints of discrimination were transmitted via State Instruction Number 24-10.
+The Equal Opportunity WIOA Unified Complaint Information Form17 is available on the Legal page of the SC Works website.